-- 1. Concrete surfaces must comply with the requirements set out in 2.1.3.
-When concrete surfaces do not comply, concrete walls may be sheathed with any one of the following: - 1.
-15.9 mm (5/8") thick treated plywood. - 2. fibre-mat reinforced cement boards with a minimum thickness of 9.5 mm (%"). - 2.
-Both materials must also conform to ASTM C1325-04. - 3.
-For framed walls, the following material are acceptable: - 1. moisture resistant gypsum core boards specifically accepted as deck overlay boards, with a minimum thickness of 12 mm (1/2").
-Moisture resistant gypsum core boards manufactured for wall applications are not acceptable for roofing and do not qualify for a RoofStar Guarantee. - 2. fibre-mat reinforced cement boards with a minimum thickness of 9.5 mm (%"). - 3. minimum 12 mm (1/2") thick plywood.
+- 1) Concrete surfaces must comply with the requirements set out in 2.1.3.
+When concrete surfaces do not comply, concrete walls may be sheathed with any one of the following: - 1) 15.9 mm (5/8") thick treated plywood. - 2) fibre-mat reinforced cement boards with a minimum thickness of 9.5 mm (%"). - 2) Both materials must also conform to ASTM C1325-04. - 3) For framed walls, the following material are acceptable: - 1) moisture resistant gypsum core boards specifically accepted as deck overlay boards, with a minimum thickness of 12 mm (1/2").
+Moisture resistant gypsum core boards manufactured for wall applications are not acceptable for waterproofing materials applied to vertical surfaces, and therefore do not qualify for a RoofStar Guarantee. - 2) fibre-mat reinforced cement boards with a minimum thickness of 9.5 mm (%"). - 3) minimum 12 mm (1/2") thick plywood.